jeff5/very-slow-jython/src/site/sphinx/treepython/type+dispatch.rst

 In the implementation so far,
-every integer operation promotes the type immediately to ``BigInteger``, which is a type necessary for generality, but quite costly to compute with.
+every integer operation promotes the type immediately to ``BigInteger``, which gets the right result, but isn't achieving our objective to compute with narrower types where possible.
-Where the operands are ``Integer`` or narrower, it is desirable to keep the result as an ``Integer`` if it does not overflow.
+Where the operands are ``Integer`` or narrower, it is desirable to keep the result as an ``Integer``, if it does not overflow.

-In order to do this we (re-)create the handler for ``Integer``, which now makes its computations in ``long`` and returns via a wrapper
-(that we hope the JIT compiler will in-line) that chooses the representation according to the size of the result:
+In order to do this we (re-)create the handler for ``Integer``, which now makes its computations in ``long`` and returns via a wrapper, that we hope the JIT compiler will in-line, that chooses the representation according to the size of the result:

 ..  code-block:: java